oliwansd/capstone/README.md

 This project is in response to this paper https://doi.org/10.1038/s41597-024-03384-z by Amadine Debus & co from cambridge university which published a labeled dataset containing satellite imagery for deforestation drivers in the African rainforest.
-Through data cleaning, feature engineering, additional data mining to retrieve additional images, and of course modeling, I was able to generate a model to fulfill this request
+Through data cleaning, feature engineering, additional data mining to retrieve additional images, and of course modeling, I was able to generate a model to fulfill this request.

+Acknowledgements

 Thank you to my advisor Dr. Tarshizi for allowing me to work on such an interesting project for my capstone